7 Best Yamaha Acoustic Guitars (2023) At Every Price

 The Yamaha AC1M is described as having a vintage natural finish, although we’d say it had a bit too much tint to be referred to as natural.
 Despite the description, we really did love how it looked.

 The top was made with solid Sitka spruce, which is a staple material in the acoustic world.
 At the back and sides, layered mahogany was the wood of choice.
-It gave the guitar a very traditional look, and as we know, layered and laminate woods are significantly more durable, and have little effect on tone overall – good news if you plan to gig this guitar.
+It gave the guitar a very traditional look.
+As we know, layered and laminate woods are significantly more durable and have little effect on tone overall.
+Good news if you plan to gig this guitar.

-It was made with a 3 piece mahogany neck that had a slim C type profile.
-We found it to be comfortable and fast, and paired with the genuine rosewood fretboard, it was an overall great playing neck.
+It was made with a 3-piece mahogany neck with a slim C type profile.
+We found it to be comfortable and fast, and paired with the genuine rosewood fretboard, it was an overall great-playing neck.
 The fretwork was good, with no sharp edges or sprouting.

 We found it to have a nice tonal balance, although it was punchiest around the top end.
-The smaller body made it particularly sweet sounding, particularly with gentler strumming and fingerstyle play.
-It didn’t have the volume and projection of the L shape and dreadnought models it went up against in this test, but thanks to the System 66 electronics with on board EQ and piezo pickup, it can be easily amplified.
+The smaller body made it sweet-sounding, particularly with gentler strumming and fingerstyle play.
+It didn’t have the volume and projection of the L shape and dreadnought models it went up against in this test, but thanks to the System 66 electronics with onboard EQ and piezo pickup, it can be easily amplified.

 Verdict: The Yamaha AC1M is a fantastic choice for players of all abilities looking for a quality guitar without breaking the bank.
-It’s not budget priced, but it is still extremely affordable considering everything you get for the price.
-It’s comfortable, it sounds great, and is a true all rounder that can perform with any style of music.
+It’s not budget-priced, but it is still extremely affordable considering everything you get.
+It’s comfortable, it sounds great, and is a true all-rounder that can perform with any style of music.

 Also Consider